qemus/qemu-vmvga/readme.md

 ## Acknowledgements 🙏

-The implementation is derived from QEMU's VMware SVGA II dev ice originally written by Andrzej Zaborowski and includes later work by [Christopher Eric Lentocha](https://github.com/CE1CECL).
+The implementation is derived from QEMU's VMware SVGA II device originally written by Andrzej Zaborowski and includes later work by [Christopher Eric Lentocha](https://github.com/CE1CECL).